2025 Australia Cup: Round of 32

-The draw took place on 25 June and the venues and match times were confirmed on 1 July 2025.
+The draw took place on 25 June.
 The lowest ranked side that qualified for this round was Nunawading City.
 They were the only level 4 team left in the competition.

 Times are AEST (UTC+10) as listed by Football Australia (local times, if different, are in parentheses).

 Round of 16

 The draw for the remaining rounds took place on 30 July.
 The lowest ranked side that qualified for this round was Nunawading City.
 They were the only level 4 team left in the competition.

 Times are AEST (UTC+10) as listed by Football Australia (local times, if different, are in parentheses).

 Quarter-finals

 The lowest ranked sides that qualified for this round were Avondale FC, Brisbane City and Heidelberg United.
 They were the only level 2 teams left in the competition.
 All times are AEST (UTC+10).

 Semi-finals

 The lowest ranked sides that qualified for this round were Avondale FC and Heidelberg United.
 They were the only level 2 teams left in the competition.
 All times are AEST (UTC+10).